bengera/100-days-of-code/log.md

 I think that next year I should try to work on several different things each day.
 I need to make sure that I allocate time to learning and doing some practical coding.
 Getting stuck and hung up on one thing for too long can be demotivating.

+### Day 10: January 02, 2021

+**Today's Progress**: Practiced with DOM manipulation.

+**Thoughts:** I am finding it useful to work on tutorials or course content, then using what I have learnt to make something new on my own.
+This method really helps me to remember things instead of just taking notes.